tahiyar7/Excel-Analytics/README.md

 SUM: Adds all the numbers in a range of cells.
 PRODUCT: Multiplies all the numbers in a range of cells.
 ABS: Returns the absolute value of a number.
-ROUND, ROUNDUP, ROUNDDOWN: Rounds a number to a specified number of digits.
+ROUND, ROUNDUP, ROUNDDOWN: Rounds a number to a specified number of digits.<br />
 INT: Rounds a number down to the nearest integer.<br />
 RAND and RANDBETWEEN: Generate random numbers.
 5. Logical Functions